 Decree 929/13 benefits are granted for non-conventional exploitation concessions (tight sands, tight gas, coal bed methane, shale gas and shale oil, low permeability rocks).
-Free export of the resulting hydrocarbons is admitted, up to 20 per cent of the production (60 per cent offshore), with no export withholding tax or foreign exchange repatriation duty (if such benefit is curtailed in the future, there is a guaranty to assure international prices, and access to foreign exchange is committed to by the government).
+Free export of the resulting hydrocarbons is admitted, up to 20 per cent of the production (60 per cent offshore), with no export withholding tax or foreign exchange repatriation duty (if such benefit is curtailed in the future, there is a guaranty to assure international prices, and access to foreign exchange is committed to by the government) though presently subject, as all exports of any nature, to a 10 per cent export withholding, down scalable implicitly since fixed in nominal Argentine currency at the exchange rate at the time the tax was enacted, to be diluted on account of local inflation.

 Import rebates or import tax-free treatment are granted for capital goods (listed in Decree 927/13).
-The existing Natural Gas Plus and Incremental Gas regimes (regimes expiring at the end of 2017) have now given place to incentives, above described, for new non-traditional oil and gas exploitation which have set a threshold (backed by the government) of US\$7.5/MMBtu, confirmed the government has committed itself to pay the difference between such amount and the median price obtained for the natural gas from the aggregate production of such concession holder, from traditional and non-traditional sources.
+The existing Natural Gas Plus and Incremental Gas regimes (regimes expiring at the end of 2017) have now given place to incentives, above described, for new non-traditional oil and gas exploitation, which have set a threshold (backed by the government) of US\$7.5/MMBtu (see question 1, Resol ME y M 46/17), confirmed the government has committed itself to pay the difference between such amount and the median price obtained for the natural gas from the aggregate production in each basin, from traditional and non-traditional sources.